lizanafj/analytics-to-assess-the-heat-resilience-of-buildings/README.md

 ## Overview

-The diagnostic analytics characterise the indoor overheating situation and identify passive cooling opportunities to improve the building performance.
+These diagnostic analytics characterise the indoor overheating situation of buildings and identify passive cooling opportunities.
 The approach is based on three methods.

 First, the overheating situation in the indoor environment is characterised by a seasonal building overheating index (SBOI) ranging from 0% to 100%.